-The North America region is expected to reach USD 745 million by 2030 with a CAGR of 5.4%.
+The North America clinical trial imaging market size was valued at USD 543.5 million in 2024 and is projected to reach from USD 572.6 million in 2025 to USD 870.2 million by 2033, growing at a CAGR of 5.4% during the forecast period (2025-2033).
 We are living in an era of rapid advancement in our understanding of human disease.

 However, the application of this knowledge in clinical settings has not kept up with the pace of discovery.
 The process of developing new drugs involves a number of steps, one of which is the conduct of clinical trials.
 A clinical trial imaging (CTI) study is a research study in which participants participate voluntarily.
 Each study examines a unique scientific question concerning the usefulness of imaging technologies in detecting illness, diagnosing it, guiding treatment, or monitoring its progress.
 Imaging techniques for clinical trials can be broken down into the following categories: In general, screening imaging clinical trials ask questions to help researchers determine which type of imaging test will detect disease early, possibly before symptoms appear.